gmilk2014/insight_code_challenge/README.md

 The magic here is, given the distributition of the numbers, how to find the median?
 I do the following:

 In order to get a sorted list with unique key value, my original implementation is to get all keys from the dictionary and sort them every single round.
 However, I recently found that I can simply create a [SortedSet](http://grantjenks.com/docs/sortedcontainers/sortedset.html) and insert the new key into the SortedSet.
 Grant Jenks, the author of SortedSet, claims that his implementation is fast as C-extensions.
 Now for each round, the complexity for sorting reduce from O(*k'* * log *k'*) to O(*k'*) (assuming insertion sort) depends on the underlying implementation.
-Since the coding challenge is due 3/22, I probably should not change my implementation now (3/25).
+Since the coding challenge is due 3/22, I probably should not change my implementation now, but I will actively keep researching for more advance technique to improve my code just not only for gaining knowledge but also for fun :P.

 ~~1. get all the keys from the dictionary~~